MaianneThornton/50in50_SplitLanding/README.md

 In this project users will be able to:

-- Build a responsive site that displays a functional progress bar.
+- Build a responsive site that displays a split landing page.

 ### Screenshot🌇